 Types of Natural Play Equipment

 Outdoor playground environments come in different shapes, sizes, and costs.
-The most noticeable difference is that there is no large steel playground equipment on the site, but instead includes items such as tree slices or a log tunnel.
+The most noticeable difference is that there is no large playground equipment on the site, but instead, it includes items such as tree slices or a log tunnel.
 Tree slices can be used to play games of hopscotch.
 Add a sensory activity with a planter full of plants for children to water, touch, and smell.
 Many daycare centers incorporate wood playhouses and stages for their students to play house and put on quickly organized plays for their classmates.
 Natural wood benches are a good amenity for children to have moments of rest with their friends as they socialize about their adventures on the playground.
 Open spaces of grass or natural play surfacing will encourage young children to run, jump, and play games such as tag with each other.
 The possibilities are virtually endless when you decide to add a natural playground to your park, school, or daycare center.

 Some key components of a natural playground include:

 - The use of natural materials and textures found on trees, rocks, sand, and other landscaping

 - Plenty of open space for children to roam and explore freely

 - Unstructured play with no fixed objective

 - Walkways or bridges for children to get from one point to another, even if it’s over an artificial creek